 Paul is nearing the end of his letter and is tying up loose ends.
 This section can seem disjointed, but Paul has the same problems in mind that he has been dealing with the whole book; the spread of the gospel, the unity of the church, the joy of those who walk with the Lord, and all this in the context of suffering for the gospel.

-How do you try and make yourself feel good or happy in response in moments of anxiety or depression?
+How do you try and make yourself feel good or happy in response to moments of anxiety or depression?

 1. Why do you think Paul makes such a public display of these women?
 Why is he so concerned for unity in the Philippian church?